Don't let inexperience with the real estate industry keep you from becoming a homeowner. I can help you understand the process. Contact me.

 Berkshire Hathaway Home Services PenFed Realty can walk you through closing - 410-647-8000 ext.
 817

-The escrow agent makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
-This includes receiving funds and documents, filling out required forms, and seeking out the release documents for any loans or liens that were paid off with the transaction, assuring you have a clear title to your home before the asking price is fully paid.
+The escrow holder insures that all terms and conditions of the seller's and buyer's negotiated agreement are met prior to the sale being finished.
+This includes receiving monies and paperwork, filling out required forms, and seeking out the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a clear title to your place before the agreed upon price is fully paid.

 • Tax statements